-Made from sustainable and renewable materials.
-Bamboo is a durable and stylish option while being environmentally friendly.
+Made from sustainable, renewable materials.
+Bamboo is a durable and environmentally friendly option.

 Constructed of solid wood all the way through.
 Can be sanded and refinished numerous times.